Full-time day programs

-- If you cancel prior to the program's start date, you will receive a full tuition refund excluding the non-refundable tuition deposit.
+- If you cancel prior to the program's start date, you'll receive a full tuition refund excluding the non-refundable tuition deposit.
 You must provide the Office of the Registrar with a cancellation notice (in writing or verbally) before the first day of class.

-Note: The tuition deposit is only applicable to new students starting first semester.
+Note: The tuition deposit is only applicable to new students starting the first semester.

 - If you cancel on the first day of classes and before the end of the add/drop period for the applicable semester (e.g. fall, winter, or spring), you will receive a 50% tuition refund, excluding the ancillary fees and non-refundable tuition deposit.
 You must provide the Office of the Registrar with a cancellation notice (in writing or verbally) within this time frame.